 With thanks to you for all the years of support and well wishes.
 I consider myself a very lucky writer to have such loyal and devoted readers who seem willing to take most journeys with me.
 Your kindness and love of lesbian books means more than I can say.

 This short story originally appeared in 1997, and I’m sorry to say nothing has changed.
-Twenty-plus years from my first published novel, and many good editors along the way, and I still can’t conjugate the verb “to lay.”
+Twenty-plus — wait, make that thirty-plus — years from my first published novel, and many good editors along the way, and I still can’t conjugate the verb “to lay.”
 So I’ll do almost anything to avoid using it.
-So imagine a love scene…

 Her hair was scented with apricot, and her ivory limbs entwined me.
 There was no mistaking her intentions as her rose-tinted lips parted, inviting a kiss of sweet promise.
 My crooning whimper of need made her laugh softly against my mouth, then she laid down on the bed, pulling me on top of her.

 I would never forgive my ex for taking all of the writing guides with her.
 My at-work library wasn’t up to a finer point of grammar.